 Denver Broncos stay safe during winter training thanks to new ice-melt solution

-He attended the Sports Turf Managers Association tradeshow last winter and found just that in Entry.
-Entry ice melt is a liquid deicer based on potassium formate, a cleaner alternative to chloride-based salts, derived from formic acid, an organic acid produced locally by BASF Corp. in Geismar, Louisiana.
-Formate salts are less corrosive and have a lesser impact on surrounding flora, which makes them both more plant and pet friendly.
+He attended the Sports Turf Managers Association tradeshow last winter and found biodegradable non-chloride liquid deicer entry.
+Entry ice melt is a liquid deicer based on potassium formate, derived from formic acid, an organic acid produced locally by BASF Corp. in Geismar, Louisiana.
+Formic acid is a natural product that could also be used for animal feed preservatives, household and industrial cleaning, as well as pharmaceutical intermediates.
+The organic acid is also used to make potassium formate—a better alternative to chloride-based salts, which is what most businesses use for ice melts.
+Formate salts are less corrosive, and have a lesser impact on the surrounding flora which makes them both more plant and pet friendly.
+Potassium formate is also sprayed in liquid form instead of granular salt, so tracking into buildings is not a concern.
 Entry breaks down hydrogen bonds formed when water freezes.
 As a result, once the product is sprayed, it removes thin layers of ice and snow, and prevents new snow from accumulating or icing.
 Entry reduces the freezing point of water to approximately minus 63 degrees Fahrenheit.

 In addition to the newer liquid form of deicing being cleaner and faster acting, it is also environmentally friendlier—since potassium formate is easily biodegradable, and chloride and urea-free, so it doesn’t damage the ecosystems—which is important to the Denver Broncos facility manager.

 New liquid deicer soon to be used for the Denver Broncos stadium